metablaster/ASM-Formatter/CONTRIBUTING.md

 Here is a list of introductory material to help you get started.

-The following two pages below explain general starting guidelines regarding open source
+The following two pages below explain general starting guidelines regarding open source:

 - [How to contribute to open source][contribute to open source]
 - [Open Source Contribution Etiquette][open source etiquette]

-First step is to fork a project
+First step is to fork a project:

 - [Forking a repo][Forking a repo]

-Next if needed, you might want to set up your `SSH` keys
+Next if needed, you might want to set up your `SSH` keys:

 - [Connecting to GitHub with SSH][github ssh]

-Regarding license and Copyright practices adopted by this project see
+Regarding license and Copyright practices adopted by this project see:

 - [Maintaining file-scope copyright notices][filescope copyright]
 - [Requirements under U.S. and E.U.
 Copyright Law][copyright law]
 - [Copyright Notices][copyright notices]

-Regarding versioning adopted see
+Regarding versioning adopted see:

 - [Semantic Versioning 2.0.0][semantic versioning]

-For quick markdown references
+For quick markdown references:

 - [Mastering Markdown][markdown mastering]
 - [Markdown Style Guide][markdown style]
 - [Markdown tables generator][markdown tables]

-Language specific
+Language specific:

 - [C++ Core Guidelines][guidelines]
+- [C and C++ in Visual Studio][vcpp]

 ## Contributing